 A study in the Journal of Clinical Endocrinology and Metabolism demonstrated that elevations in TSH without a reduction of T4 can even cause an increase in LDL cholesterol (11).

 Thyroid hormone plays an important role in brain function.
 In fact, the brain is saturated with thyroid hormone receptor sites which play a role in the formation of key neurotransmitters like dopamine, acetylcholine and serotonin.
 Low dopamine levels can lead to poor concentration, while low serotonin can lead to depression and insomnia.

 One of the classic symptoms of hypothyroidism is depression (12).
 Many physicians will diagnose and treat depression without ever considering the thyroid.
 Others will experience insomnia and be treated with medications for that without any focus on testing the thyroid.

-Thyroid problems can be the cornerstone of a number of major health symptoms.
+Underactive thyroid problems can be the cornerstone of a number of major health symptoms.
 If you are experiencing any of these conditions than it is wise to have your thyroid analyzed.

 Most physicians will only look at a few factors such as TSH, T4 and T3.
 This is not enough data to rule out an underlying thyroid problem.

 I recommend looking at free T4 and free T3 as elevations in estrogen or testosterone can effect the free levels of these hormones which can cause poor T3 utilization in the cells.

 Since 80% of hypothyroidism is due to an autoimmune condition, we should always look at antibodies.
 In particular, we study thyroid peroxidase (TPO) and thyroglobulin (TG) antibodies to look for autoimmune activity against the thyroid.